 The first thing you will want to consider is what size of ship to book your cruise as cruise ships vary from small to extremely large!
-Also visit our tips on Best time to cruise.
+Also, visit our tips on the Best time to cruise.

 River Cruise Ships – 50 to 200 Passengers

 These cruises are much different to the ocean-going cruise ships as they tend to cruise through the day and stop in the evenings in the various ports of their itinerary.
 Entertainment will be limited as will the catering and cabins tend to be on the small compact but adequate side.
 River cruising is much smoother so very little if any sea sickness and can take you through many beautiful cities and continents.
 Consider River cruising in Europe to see the Danube, Rhine, Moselle and the Volga to name just a few.
 In Africa opt for the famous River Nile Cruise and see the ancient Temples of Karnak and the Valley of the Kings.
 In China, you can experience a cruise down the YangtseRiver and in America consider a cruise down the Mississippi River on a paddle steamer.

 Small Ships – Under 10,000 tons

 Normally in this category of cruise ships, you will find; sailing ships, luxury yachts, coastal ships and adventure ships.
 Some of these ships will have transoms that fold down to offer a water playground of water sports such as jet skis, windsurfers etc. These boats tend to move a lot in the swell of the water of rough seas so if seasickness is a concern for you these may not be the best option.
 They often only have one dining option due to their size and limited evening entertainment.
 Ships such as the Star Clipper offer a sailing experience with fine wines, good food and old-fashioned entertainment such as charades or cards.